mk7kf/mk7kf.github.io/README.md

 The design is a simple, single-column grid so that it can be read comfortably on a mobile as well as a desktop or laptop screen.
 There are as few images as possible on the website so that it can be loaded easily regardless of the quality of Wi-Fi.
 I've also removed a lot of the other resources and features from the previous version in order to cut down on the website's bulk, and to keep some things private.
 While I still support the collaborative and open ethos that shaped the last version of my website, the internet is becoming an increasingly sketchy place so I am trying to be more conscious about what I upload here.

+The most "complicated" dimension of the website is perhaps the Twitter timeline embedding on the "Contact" page—but even then this was a straightforward addition.
+Again, all HTML and CSS, no Javascript needed.

-One thing I really like about the new iteration of this design is that I was able to add my Chinese name alongside my English one as the header.
-I was also able to center the picture of my grandmother and I as the main image.
+One thing I really like about the new design I made is the addition of my Chinese name alongside my English one as the header.
+I was also able to center the picture of my grandmother and myself as the main image.
 I also like the new font better—Arsenal, from Google Fonts.
 It's still sans-serif, but it's just a little heavier so that the text is easier to read.

 ---